 That’s what happens when one uses different weight yarns.
 I am happy to finally have finished this pad, as it has been sitting next to my recliner until I was motivated enough to go through my stash and find my bulky weight scraps.

 My goal is to donate twelve pads to PAWS/LA.
 I think The Things We Do For Love makes the count eleven.
-I have already started the twelfth: When You Really Love Someone, in crochet moss stitch, again in bulky weight yarns, which remains incomplete.
+I have already started the twelfth: The Twelve Days of Christmas, in crochet moss stitch, again in bulky weight yarns, which remains incomplete.